“Do you have a good resource for learning Spanish prepositions?” – Real Fast Spanish Subscriber.

-Prepositions rarely translate well because their use has been shaped by a history of native speakers trying to group and make sense of their words.
+Prepositions rarely translate well because their use has been shaped by a history of native speakers trying to group and make sense of patterns in words.
 And, while this process can result in some words making more sense in certain situations, these same words will make less sense in others.

 For example, I have a number of friends studying English, and they always ask me about phrases like:

 Why do we use ‘in’ with ‘car’ and ‘on’ with ‘bus’?